-The first time I was exposed to a drum circle was at a music festival at Nelsons Ledges Quarry Park.
-This event gave way to several “firsts” for me and was an amazing experience.
-I will never forget walking back to our campsite and stumbling upon a huge 50+ person drum circle.
+The first time I was exposed to a drum circle was at a music festival.
+It was an amazing experience and I will never forget walking back to our campsite and stumbling upon a huge 50+ person drum circle.

 There were people dancing around a roaring fire, fire spinners, and more drummers than I had ever seen.
 I was standing near the outskirts of the drum circle taking everything in when someone tapped me on the shoulder.
 They asked if I had ever played before, and if I wanted to use their extra drum…..the rest is history.

 Music festivals are a great way to meet like-minded people and I’ve participated in countless drum circles while attending them.
-I’ve had the most success at overnight camping festivals that are “jam” or Grateful Dead-oriented.
-Don’t let this discourage you, because drum circles can be seen at many different types of music festivals.
+I’ve had the most success at overnight camping festivals, but don’t let this discourage you, because drum circles can be seen at many different types of music events.

 While you aren’t guaranteed to find a drum circle at your first festival, there is a good chance you will.
 If you’re second guessing the festival strategy keep this in mind: the worst outcome is that you’ll see some good music and make a few new friends!